nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-use-link-state-to-automatically-handle-state-changes.md

 }
 ```

-We use `div` as a wrapper.
-Then we'll put an `input` field, `type="text"', and we'll set value to an empty string for now.
+We use `<div>` as a wrapper.
+Then we'll put an `input` field, `type="text"`, and we'll set value to an empty string for now.
 Then below, let's create a log of this component's internal state.
 We'll use `JSON.stringify`, pass in `this.state`, `null` as the second parameter, and `2` as the third parameter, which will give us some nice spacing.

 ```html
 export class App extends Component {